khangnhddev/Laravel-Note/README.md

 ## Benefits and Caveats
 While macros provide a potent tool for customizing Laravel's functionality, it's crucial to use them judiciously to prevent making your codebase hard to understand and maintain.
 They are best used for simple, reusable enhancements.

+# API Resources
+In the past, one of the first challenges we’d run into when developing APIs in Laravel was how to transform our data.
+The simplest APIs can just return Eloquent objects as JSON, but very quickly the needs of most APIs outgrow that structure.
+How should we convert our Eloquent results into the right format?
+What if we want to embed other resources or do so but only optionally, or add a computed field or hide some fields from APIs but not other JSON output?
+An API-specific transformer is the solution.

+We now have access to a feature called Eloquent API resources, which are structures that define how to transform an Eloquent object (or a collection of Eloquent objects) of a given class to API results.
+For example, your Dog Eloquent model now has a Dog resource whose responsibility it is to translate each instance of Dog to the appropriate Dog-shaped API response object.

+# API Authentication
+Laravel provides two primary tools for authenticating API requests: Sanctum (most recommended) and Passport (powerful but very complex and usually overkill).